fortanix/terraform-provider-dsm/docs/data-sources/dsm_csr.md

 ## dsm\_csrs

-Returns the Fortanix DSM cert sobject object details from the cluster as a Data Source.
+Returns the Fortanix DSM csr sobject details from the cluster as a Data Source.

 ## Usage Reference

 ```
 data "dsm_csr" "group" {
-    kid = <>
+    kid = <sobject_id>
-    cn = <>
+    cn = <Common Name for CSR>
 }
 ```